-I acknowledge that no official at Sciotoville Elementary Academy has authorized the employment of any family members.
-Family members, regardless of where they reside, are defined as the following: spouse, children (whether dependent or not), siblings, parents, grandparents, grandchildren, or any other person related by blood or by marriage and living in the same household.9 employment by a related pa family member.
-Additional orty, and ly, no rel he individuals listed above were recommentated party took part in the hiring lated parties are involved in employment of the control of the c g process of a evaluations, School Leader Date Governing Authority Representative Date
+I acknowledge that no official at [School Name] has authorized the employment of any family members.
+Family members , regardless of where they reside, are defined as the following: spouse, children (whether depende ent or not); siblings; p arents; grandparents; grandchildren; and any other person related by blood or by marriage and liv ving in the same household.